 Such questions can easily be found through logs.
 Logs are like notes of everything that is happening during the testing.
 For example, which of my status codes were not 200, if they weren’t then what were they?
 It is easier to then find out the reason for failure and helps in quick refix.

 Logs also provide good information to us for the reports and future.
-For example, if I want to know the time of response from some server for my page in the android application.
-I can report the time and when another version is released, these metrics can be compared to new metrics to judge the performance.
+For example, to know the time of response from some server for my page in the android application.
+I can report the time and when another version is released; these metrics can be compared to new metrics to judge the performance.

 11. Do Not Forget Multitasking (Multiple applications appearing in the UI at once)

 Multi-tasking has become an important feature of mobile applications especially since big-screen phones have entered the market.
 Multi-tasking lets the user operate two applications simultaneously on the same screen; either through the horizontal division or through vertical division.

 But multitasking plays an important role in the user interface testing of android applications.
 With such a fragile arrangement, the static/fixed elements tend to displace from their position.

 If you are making an application with the feature of appearing somewhere on the screen while another application is open; then you need to ensure that there is no impact on the UI of your application and any other application.

 A typical scenario is when a user is supposed to type, but the keyboard does not appear.
 Or, the keyboard occurs but it goes over and beyond the element where the text was supposed to be typed.
 Such bugs eventually render the application useless and lead to users feeling frustrated.